-Everything you may have imagined England to look like outside of London, The Cotswolds is a delightful day trip or weekend city break at any time of year.
+Everything you may have imagined England to look like outside of London, the Cotswolds is a delightful day trip or weekend getaway at any time of year.
 This is our 24-hour winter experience in one of the most delightful and IG-friendly parts of England.

-The Cotswolds in south-central England showcases everything you think this country is supposed to look like outside of the city: charming villages, picturesque stone buildings, and many a countryside park and path to explore.
-Located a short drive from Oxford, the Cotswolds encompasses the rural areas of Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.
-And as its classification of Area of Outstanding Natural Beauty (AONB) would infer, it’s a very photogenic destination.
+The Cotswolds in south-central England showcase everything you think this country is supposed to look like outside of the city: charming villages, picturesque stone buildings, and many a countryside path to ramble along.
+Located a short drive from Oxford or a two-hour drive from London, the Cotswolds comprise the rural areas of Gloucestershire, Oxfordshire, Warwickshire, Wiltshire, and Worcestershire.
+And as its classification as an Area of Outstanding Natural Beauty (AONB) would infer, it’s a very photogenic destination.

 On our way down to spend Christmas with the Brit’s mum, we stopped in the Cotswolds to break up the journey to East Sussex from Cheshire.
 My step-sister lives in Gloucestershire and we were originally meant to meet up for Christmas lunch.
 But she caught the flu — thankfully not the c-word — so we altered our plans and had the opportunity to spend a bit more time exploring.
 It’s amazing what you can experience in 24 hours.

 Here’s what we got up to in the Cotswolds and some places for you to add to the list when in England.